skip to main content

 For the purpose of this article, we are considering an individual as being tax resident in the UK and an additional country, although double tax treaties can exist between any two countries.

-Essential to determining whether it is possible and then how to apply a double tax treaty is establishing the individual’s "treaty residence" position, as it is the country of treaty residence which generally assumes the taxing rights.
+Essential to determining whether it is possible and then how to apply a double tax agreement is establishing the individual’s "treaty residence" position, as it is the country of treaty residence which generally assumes the taxing rights.

 Where you are treaty resident will be determined by applying a series of "tie breaker" tests as outlined in the relevant Double Tax Agreement in place with the UK.